Show me, Lord

 Gary D. Schmidt and Elizabeth Stickney

-Acceptable Words offers prayers that correspond with each stage of the writer's work — from finding inspiration to penning the first words to "offering it to God" at completion.
+Acceptable Words offers prayers corresponding to each stage of the writer’s work — from finding inspiration to penning the first words to “offering it to God” at completion.
 These experienced writers introduce each chapter of prayers with pithy reflections that will encourage writers.
-This book includes both ancient and contemporary poems and prayers, some of which were written especially for this volume.
+This book includes ancient and contemporary poems and prayers, some of which were written especially for this volume.

 Word by Word: A Daily Spiritual Practice